Living in Corby, Northamptonshire

 If you’re looking for a new home, the (almost) new town of Corby in Northamptonshire may be the ideal place for you.

-While the town has a long and varied history, huge investment and expansion within the town has seen it develop vastly in recent years.
+While the town has a long and varied history, huge investment and expansion has seen it develop vastly in recent years.
 The town was named Britain’s number one ‘most thriving community’ in a report published by the Sunday Times in October 2019, cementing its status as a growing town.
-In fact, the words that the Sunday Times used was ‘Uber town’!

 Corby benefits from a number of large employers in the town, as well as increasing leisure facilities and strong travel links with the rest of the country.
-With the average house price in Corby at £185,000, below the national average, and new housing developments in place across the local area, it’s a perfect time to invest in a new home here.
+With the average house price in the area £185,000, below the national average, and new housing developments in place across the local area, it’s a perfect time to invest in a new home here.

 You will find the majority of amenities needed for daily life within Corby.
 There are a number of banks, post offices, dentists, GP surgeries, supermarkets and a library located throughout the town, serving to the needs of local residents.
 The nearest hospital, Kettering General Hospital, is less than 10 miles away.